zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/11-sinhala-google.md

 Of all the great demons, if there is a Dhamma born for some reason Knowing that it existed for the sake of loss, it was decided on the basis of equality.
-Preached, ordained, laid down, opened, distributed, proclaimed, The Blessed One preached, “Sir, I know the Dhamma well I preach.
+Preached, ordained, laid down, opened, distributed, proclaimed, The Blessed One preached, "Sir, I know the Dhamma well I preach.
 I do not know, I do not know, I do not know, I do not know Not without.
 I preach with miracles.
 Miracle
 Not without.
 Not unknowingly, but without sleep by Mavis, who preaches knowingly